quii/monolith-to-micro/README.md

 ## General ideas

 - To keep running things consistent use docker-compose, even for the first iteration.
-That's not too much overhead and will make things gentler as we add new things.
+That's not too much overhead and will make things gentler as we start to make our system distributed.
 - Use gRPC to split things out.
 - Keep it as a command line app just to minimise things.